overture-stack/lectern/packages/validation/src/types/deprecated/README.md

 > Deprecated Module
 >
 > The types presented here were the mechanism used by version 1.x.x of the Lectern Client for communicating
 > validation errors.
-They are still referenced
+They are still referenced by the client and may be moved there to support some backwards
+> compatibility.

 TODO: Move these into the Client as an optional format to be used as an output to dictionary validations.